JCMexplains/writing-for-success-2023/textbook.md

 ### General MLA List

-1. Use standard white paper (8.5 × 11 inches).
-2. Double-space everything.
+1. Double-space everything.
-3. Use a standard font.
+2. Use a standard font.
 MLA used to require 12-point Times New Roman, and some professors still will.
-4. Use one-inch margins
-5. Indent paragraphs by .5 inches.
+3. Indent the first line of each paragraph by .5 inches.
 The easiest way to do this is to press the **Tab** key.
-6. Include page numbers in the upper right corner.
+4. Include page numbers in the upper right corner.
-8. On the first page in the upper left, put
+5. On the first page in the upper left, put
     1. your name,
     2. the course
     3. the date
     4. the instructor's name
-9. On the next line, write your title.
+6. On the next line, write your title.
 Center it and capitalize all major words.

+Use standard white paper (8.5 x 11 inches) and standard one-inch margins.
+Nearly every word processing program will give you one-inch margins by default.

 ### Dates In MLA Style
 MLA date format is unusual.
 It looks like this: